pramodpalutla/CloudAppDev-680-Project-CloudVision/README.md

     - Event Type: Finalize/Create
     - Bucket: <your bucket name>
     - Source code: Copy and paste the code for the imgProc function from the project repository [vision.py](vision.py)
+    - Update the bucket names in the code to match the name of the buckets created
     - Add the following to requirements.txt file
         - `google-cloud-vision==2.6.1`
         - `google-cloud-storage==1.42.2`